This Fact Sheet is not relevant in your region

 Temporary protections for limited companies from statutory demands and winding-up notices

 The Government has introduced some temporary measures.
 In certain circumstances, your company may have extra protection from creditors using a statutory demand or other grounds to apply for the business to be wound up.
-Also, in some circumstances the court may be able to restore a company if a winding-up order has already been made.
 More information is available in our Limited companies fact sheet.

 Coronavirus and redundancy